-Entrance Requirements:
+Entrance Requirements for EMT:

 - 1. Be at least 17 years of age at the time of enrollment. - 2.
 Be proficient in writing, reading, and speaking English. - 3.
-Hold or be eligible to obtain current driver's license. - Be physically and emotionally capable of performing basic First Responder skills.
+Hold or be eligible to obtain a current driver's license. - Be physically and emotionally capable of performing basic emergency care skills. - Maturity of judgment, sound moral character and good health status is necessary to provide reasonable assurance that the student will meet the physical and mental demands of the occupation. - 6.
+Provide evidence of current certification in the BLS Healthcare Provider - Physical examination is required prior to beginning hospital and ambulanceriding clinical. - 8.
+Proof of immunizations and hepatitis B vaccine or waiver is required.